Class Action Settlements in Progress

 Join your class now.
 Time is running out.

-Ashley Furniture Case brought on behalf of commission furniture sales associates for recovery of minimum wages.
+Ashley Furniture — Case brought on behalf of commission furniture sales associates for recovery of minimum wages.
+Class certified and on appeal to the Ninth Circuit Court of Appeals.

 Brinker International — Rest, meal period, and off-the-clock claim by California hourly restaurant employees, including "Chili's Grill and Bar," "Romano's Macaroni Grill," "Maggiano's Little Italy," "Corner Bakery Café," "Cozymel's Mexican Grill," and "On The Border."
-The Class certification order is currently before the California Supreme Court, and no date has been set for oral argument.
+Following review by the California Supreme Court, class certified on meal period and rest period claims.

 Cedars-Sinai Medical Center — Case brought on behalf of Information Technology employees for failure to be paid overtime wages despite working over eight (8) hours a day and/or forty (40) hours a week, as well as failure to be provided meal and rest periods.